green-party-dublin-central/nh-web/site/content/post/cobblestone.md

 #### Application files and Making an observation

 The planning application is available [here](https://planning.agileapplications.ie/dublincity/application-details/146422).
+That includes floor plans, 3D renders of what the new buildings will look like, traffic plans, etc.

 There are some photos from the hard copy application [here](https://photos.app.goo.gl/QwGrojehtaYeh5fK7) that were taken before the digital version became available online on the 12th of October.